aj-21/KASAP202/README.md

 Game clients will save and exchange state of one another through a server, and decide what to do next.
 This can cause boredom after try the game for a couple of time.
 Future developer can improve this by better design allowing real interaction of ask and answer.

-## Design:
-### Software:
-Our game is implemented on Greenfoot application, you can learn more about greenfoot and download the application from their website (http://www.greenfoot.org).
-### State pattern:
-- To start with, our game has 4 main greenfoot worlds, which can be seen as outermost states of the game.
-They are WelcomeScreen, ChooseCharacterScreen,GuessWho, GuessWho, and ResultScreen, all of which a player needs to go through and in the order as listed.
-- We also have GameState interface which is can be used as inner states.
-In particular, ChooseCharState, MatchingState, StartingState, GuessWhoState, and ScoreState implement GameState, and are used in StatefulWorld classes ChooseCharacterScreen and GuessWho.
-### Chain of Responsibility:

-## Server deployment: